unibo-spe/spe-slides/content/10-ddd/_index.md

     + __eager__: commands are reified as soon as they are received
     + __pull__: commands are reified upon reading queries
     + __push__: commands are reified in background, periodically

+---

+# Exercises

+---

+## Exercise -- Simple Store (pt.
+1)

+A simple domain keeping track of: _customers_, _products_, and _orders_.

+### Customers

+- Customers can either be companies or persons

+- Companies are identified by a VAT number

+- Persons are identified by tax codes

+- In any case a name and email are recorded for each customer

+- Both the name and email may vary over time

+### Products

+- Products are identified by name and type/category

+- They have a nominal price, expressed using some currency

+- The availability of each product is tracked as well

+- Both the price and the available quantity may vary over time

+---

+## Exercise -- Simple Store (pt.
+2)

+### Money and exchange rates

+- Money is represented by a decimal value and a currency

+- Currencies are represented by a name, a symbol and an acronym
+    - e.g. Euro, EUR, €
+    - e.g. USA Dollar, USD, $

+- Exchange rates keep track of the conversion rate
+    + from a source currency
+    + to a destination currency
+    + in a particular moment

+- Information about exchange rates can be attained from the Internet

+- We can compute the price of each product, in any currency, at any moment

+---

+## Exercise -- Simple Store (pt.
+3)

+### Orders

+- Orders are identified by a serial number

+- They keep track of the many products ordered by a customer
+    * and the amount of copies ordered for each product

+- Also, orders keep track of when they have been performed

+- All such information may be modified before the order is delivered

+- When a new order is registered, many actions should be performed in reaction

+- It must be possible to compute the actual total price of an order
+    * in a particular moment, using a particular currency